| |

 Declaration, provided each page of the Addenda is numbered, signed, and dated as

+such.
 Original copies of the completed, signed, and dated Customs form 3299

 and Supplemental Declaration will be required at the port of entry for each